promicsw/flow-expressions/README.md

 Flow Expressions provide a novel mechanism of constructing parsers using a simple fluent syntax.
 Having developed several programming languages and parsers in the past I came up with this idea as an experiment.
-It turned out so well, and I find it far more intuitive than say Parser Combinators and PEG, that I decided to share it.
+It think it turned out very well, and I find it far more functional and intuitive than say *Parser Combinators* and *PEG*, that I decided to share it.

 > It actually makes parser construction quite fun as you can achieve a lot with a few lines of code, while the system does all the heavy lifting.
 >